Collapse

 Real-Time Visualization

-Per-input gain reduction metering shows individual ducking contribution.
-Spectral analyzer displays sidechain input and output simultaneously.
-Time-domain view shows the ducking envelope shape.
+Gain reduction metering shows current ducking depth.
+The spectral analyzer displays sidechain input and output simultaneously.
+A time-domain view shows the full ducking envelope shape.

 Formats